Acer XR342CK highly curved 3440 x 1440 FreeSync monitor

 The panel used is a 34” LG Display AH-IPS (Advanced High-Performance In-Plane Switching) model with 3440 x 1440 resolution, 60Hz native refresh rate and 1900R curvature.
 This means the curve is twice as steep as the usual 3800R curvature of the previous model and various other 34” UltraWides from the first generation.
 The exact specifications of the monitor are not currently known and there is little publically available information on the panel itself (aside from the confirmation of its existence from LG).
 However; we expect it to be very similar to the previous model in that respect.
 A 1000:1 static contrast ratio, 178°/178° viewing angles (or possibly and 300 cd/m² typical maximum luminance from a flicker-free WLED backlight are expected.
 This will use enhanced phosphors, offering 100% sRGB coverage.
 10-bit colour (8-bit + FRC) and a smooth very light matte anti-glare screen surface are also very likely.
 We also expect a 4ms grey to grey response time to be specified, as with the previous model, but this should as always be approached with a degree of scepticism.

 The monitor should be available from March for €1099 in the EMEA regions (including the UK).
 Availability in other regions including the US is expected at a similar time or slightly later.
 We will update this article with further information as it’s available and will look to review this if Acer can provide a sample.
-The initial press release, which is very thin on details, can be found here.
+The manufacturer product page has further details, and that can be found here.